roadtocode4u/docs/c-programming/3-taking-input-from-user/taking-input-from-user.md

 >Enter marks of Marathi ,Hindi,and English :95 95 95
 M=95 H=95 E=95

-Write a C program to take input from user and print sum and percentage
+**💻Example : Write a C program to take input from user and print sum and percentage**

-**💻Example:**
 ```c

 #include <stdio.h>